 Provision is made in section 15 of the Tax Administration Act that the expenditure connected with the functions of the Office of the Tax Ombud will be paid in accordance with a budget approved by the Minister specifically for the Office.
 Table 1 (on the next page) depicts that in 2017/18 budget allocated by National Treasury is R35 030 000.
-In considering the Office's resource requirements, it is important to understand the cost drivers of the various activities.
-The two main cost drivers are employee cost and the communications and outreach engagements.
+In considering the Office's resource requirements over the next five years, it is important to understand the cost drivers of the various activities.
+The two main cost drivers are employee cost and the communication and outreach engagements.